 After graduation, Maggie immediately jumped into coaching at the youth travel level in Lower Merion, PA.
 She relocated to Ohio for graduate school, earning a Master's of Public Health at Ohio State University.
 In 2013, she took an Assistant Coach position at St. Francis DeSales High School.
 Maggie served as the Head Coach of Pickerington High School Central from 2015-2017 and Bexley High School 2018-2020.

 Maggie has coached travel lacrosse at different levels for multiple years.
-In addition to travel lacrosse, she was selected as one of three coaches for the Under Armor National Midwest All-American team from 2015-2017.
+In addition to travel lacrosse, she was selected as one of three coaches for the Under Armor National Midwest All-American team from 2015-2017 and in 2021.

 When she is not coaching lacrosse, Maggie manages Design & Construction for a local healthcare system.
 She lives in Westerville with her husband Chris, daughter Evelyn and two dogs Beckett & Bella.